Content

 1.

-Discuss the main features of Christian teaching on the human person
+Describe and discuss the main features of Christian teaching on the human person

 2.

-Evaluate the relative contributions of culture and the world to Christian teaching on the human person
+Analyse and evaluate the relative contributions of culture and the world to Christian teaching on the human person

 3.

-Critically assess theological understanding about humanity’s and God’s relationship with the world.
+Identify and assess theological understanding about humanity’s and God’s relationship with the world.

 4.